Sunnxxxx/Study-GeniusPro/README.md

 ## Overview

-The Study GeniusPro project aims to revolutionize learning by introducing an AI-powered study companion and personalized study materials website, simplifying the studying process for students at every educational level.
+The Study GeniusPro endeavor is geared towards innovating education through the integration of an AI-based study companion and tailored study resources

 ## Study GenuisPro: What is it?